bolitaf88/Crowdfunding_ETL/README.md

 ## 1. Introduction

   - This ETL project includes building of an ETL pipeline using Python, Pandas, and Python dictionary methods to extract and transform the data.
-After the tranforamtion, four CSV files created and uploaded to Psotgres database.
+After the tranforamtion, four CSV files created and uploaded to PsotgreSQL database.
 ---

 ## 2. Tools Used